AlexIoannides/transformers-gen-ai/slides/presentation.md

 ::: incremental

-1. The problem we're trying to solve
+1. The problem domain
 2. How to compute multi-head attention.
 3. Transformers: encoders, decoders, and all that.
 4. How I developed a generative LLM.
 5. Exciting things to try with this LLM.
-6. Conclusions (heavily opinionated).

 :::

-## The problem we're trying to solve
+## The problem domain

 ---

-Contemporary NLP according to Alex
+The state of applied NLP in 2023 (according to Alex)

 ![](images/paradigm.png){width=60%}